SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-gulshan.md

 ##### `replace_file`

-User overriding function to download a different file if he knows there is a newer version available.
+- User overriding function to download a different file if he knows there is a newer version available.
+- **Implemented as a context manager**.

 Replace file: